Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 • PageSpeed score: 62 → 89.

-Step 1 – Install Stripe PHP SDK
+Step 1 — install the Stripe PHP SDK (composer require stripe/stripe-php), then create the session:

 <?php